netherlands-coding-live/netherlands-coding-live.github.io/README.md

 +++
-title = 'Your event title' (keep it short for best view) date = 'yyyy-mm-dd:hh:mm:ss+00:00' (use the date and start time of the event, add the timezone offset too with +00:00) publishDate = 'yyyy-mm-dd' (set this to the current date in order for the page to be rendered) draft = false (set this to true while developing and if you don't want to publish yet)
+title = 'Your event title' (keep it short for best view) date = 'yyyy-mm-dd:hh:mm:ss+00:00' (use the date and start time of the event, add the timezone offset too with +00:00) draft = false (set this to true while developing and if you don't want to publish yet)
 +++
 ```